alberttrann/Text_Classifier/README.md

 ### **2. Concerns from Implementation & Testing, and Refined Directions**

 This is what we learned *after* analyzing the excellent implementation and its output on real-world paragraphs.
 These empirical results validate some of our initial concerns and reveal new, more urgent problems.

+Here is the result from testing with real-word passages at [here](https://paper-text-summarization.streamlit.app/)

 <details>
 <summary>Result(compression ratio: 0.3; similarity threshold: 0.3)</summary>